Understanding the Project Structure

 • LightNap.DataProviders.SqlServer: SQL Server data provider implementation including migrations and utilities.

-• LightNap.MaintenanceService: .NET Core console project to run maintenance tasks.
+• LightNap.MaintenanceService: .NET console project to run maintenance tasks.

 Front-End Project